 Advocating with SSP communities will look different for each location – the culture, history, and community of each site range widely!
 There are, however, a few common threads in all the locations where SSP serves:

 - Food access

 - Access to services for aging individuals

-- Many families and individuals live at or below the poverty line
+- Many families and individuals living at or below the poverty line

-Below you will find more site-specific resources to guide you in how to be a partner in advocating for the specific communities you have come to care about and love at SSP.
+Below you will find more site-specific resources to guide you in getting started as a partner in advocating alongside the specific communities you have come to care about and love at SSP.